emdadul-islam439/team-confidance/README.md

 # team-confidance
-This as our university fouth-year (final year) project.
+This is our university fouth-year (final year) project.
 Our team name is "Team Confidance".
 We've not selected our project's name till now.